Software Option for Standard and

 - Option to create user-defined rules

-- Fast solution times - with loading
+- Fast solution times with loading

-- Facility for sensitivity testing -
+- Facility with some supported codes for sensitivity testing -

 for example determining the maximum number of HB units which a